-The orientation is designed to give new international students fundamental, but comprehensive, information about campus and academic resources.
-Yes, new international students are required to attend the orientation sessions.
+Both the New Student Orientation AND the International Student Welcome are designed to give new international students fundamental, but comprehensive, information about campus and academic resources.
+Yes, new international students are required to attend the Orientation AND Welcome sessions.
 During orientation, you will obtain Penn State student ID and schedule your semester’s classes.
-As a result, it is necessary and beneficial for new international students to attend the orientation sessions.
+As a result, attendance is necessary and beneficial for new international students.

 When should I arrive at Penn State Harrisburg?

 The United States Department of Homeland security regulations specify that students with a valid F-1 or J-1 visa may enter the United States not earlier than 30 days prior to the beginning of the University semester, as noted on your I-20 OR DS-2019.
-However, you should arrive in time for the new international student orientation.
-Students living on campus should refer to the orientation schedule to see when they are permitted to move in.
+However, you should arrive in time for the International Student Welcome.
+Students living on campus and attending the in-person International Student Welcome may move in as early as Monday, August 15 9am-4pm.